Social Democratic Party (Japan): 2000s–2010s

+Since 2020

 On 14 November 2020, the party voted to agree to a merger arrangement with the Constitutional Democratic Party of Japan (CDP), allowing members to leave the SDP and join the latter party.
 The majority of the party supported the agreement and joined the CDP; however, party leader Fukushima herself was opposed to the merger agreement and remains a member of the Social Democratic Party.

+In the 2021 Japanese general election, the party lost one of their two seats.

+On 2 November 2025, Kunio Arakaki expressed his intention to quit the Social Democratic Party.
+Arakaki finally quit the party on 19 November 2025, making the party lose all of its seats in the House of Representatives.